How to Get Into Brown PLME: What Gets a Student In

 This is the single most important thing to internalize: at this stage, differentiation is not about being more accomplished.
 It is about being more clearly, honestly yourself.

-What This Means for Your Student's Preparation
+What This Means for the Student’s Preparation

-Everything above points in one direction: begin earlier than feels necessary, and choose depth over coverage.
+Section titled “What This Means for the Student’s Preparation”Everything above points in one direction: begin earlier than feels necessary, and choose depth over coverage.

 The student who writes a compelling PLME application in twelfth grade is the one who spent the prior years genuinely curious, about medicine, but also about ideas.
 Who had real experiences with patients or illness rather than mere proximity to a hospital.
 Who developed a point of view and was humbled by something along the way.

 Those qualities cannot be manufactured in the fall of senior year.
 They can, however, be identified, drawn out, and articulated.
-That is the work, and it is most useful when it starts early enough to actually shape the profile.
+That is the work, and it is most useful when it starts early enough to shape the profile.